OAA is home to many experienced and enthusiastic individuals to encompass a truly dynamic staff.

 Anni’s coaching superpower is her loud voice and positive attitude.

-Recreational coach & supervisor
+Recreational Coach & Supervisor

-His favourite thing to do in the gym is climbing the silks.
+To me, OAA is a community of support, inclusion and encouragement.
+My favourite thing to do in the gym is climbing the silks.

-His coaching superpower is being encouraging and being inclusive to everyone.
+MY coaching superpower is being encouraging and being inclusive to everyone.

 Naomi started gymnastics when she was 2 and started coaching in 2019.